Marketplace payments: everything you need to know

 – Easy integration: The best payment service providers (PSP) allow you to integrate their payments solution into your system with little work.
 That means providing clear documentation and offering technical support when needed.

-– Compliance: As a licensed PSP, your chosen payment processor will control the funds, minimising the financial risk for your marketplace payment platform, as well as for your marketplace sellers and their customers.
+– Compliance: As a licensed PSP, your chosen payment processor will control the funds, minimising the financial risk for your platform, as well as for your marketplace sellers and their customers.

 – Security: The best payment gateways for marketplaces also help provide a range of tools to help offer secure payments and prevent fraud.